JesseVahlfors/Portfolio_project/journal.md

+# Journal

+## Basic vision

+- I am making a portfolio website with django that has portfolio projects as django apps
+- I will also make a restful API that uses the same database
+- Make some portfolio projects utilizing React and the API as well

-# Journal Entry - 2025-01-10
+## Journal Entry - 2025-01-10

-## Tasks Done
+    ### Tasks Done

     - Initialized the django project.

     - Setup postgres database.

     - Created Apps home and JSON_Parser.

     - Created first test for a basic view and made the view to pass.

-## Challenges
+    ### Challenges

     - During setup i took a lot of time to configure postgres.
 Had a hiccup with it when making the first test as well.
 Needed to find out how to make a test database for the tests.

-## Next Steps
+    ### Next Steps

     - Now that i should have the project (as far as i know) ready.
 I should be able to start the next part.

     - I will implement a "walking skeleton" technique from TDD.
 To do that i will implement displaying my projects on the home page.
 That will include frontend-backend-database.

+## Journal Entry - 2025-01-12

+    ### Tasks Done

+    - Added Main and Profile views

+    - Added tests for both views including the walking skeleton end to end test

+    - Added root template base.html for basic structure and home templates main_page and profile for their own views.

+    - Added favicon

+    - Added Profile model to admin and added my profile info to the database.

+    ### Challenges

+    - I had some issues with the file pathing the templates.
+I had to try a few times till i finally found the correct way to chain them together.

+    ### Next Steps

+    - Next i will implement the list view for portfolio projects and i need to figure out if i do a detail view or just a link to a new app...

+    - I have a vision of making most projects an app that i can open from the portfolio website